-- Prior to implementation, ensure all water control structures are in proper working order. - Prior to implementation, meet with NRCS to review the results of the wildlife habitat assessment conducted by NRCS and discuss range of management alternatives that would improve wildlife habitat conditions. - Prior to implementation, meet with NRCS to obtain and review the Wildlife Habitat Management Plan. - During implementation, follow the Wildlife Habitat Management Plan including opening / closing water control structures as specified, to hold water at the proper time and at the proper depth. - During implementation, maintain field log to include: - Crops grown and the harvest date for the crops grown on the applicable acres; - o Date/time the water control structure was closed; - Date/time of each field visit and observed water levels or percent holding capacity and average water depths; - o Date/time when the water control structures were opened - Digital photographs documenting the condition of the structures and the habitat provided - After implementation, provide the field log to NRCS for review to verify enhancement was implemented to meet criteria.

-- As needed, provide additional technical assistance to the participant. - Prior to implementation, verify the enhancement will be applied to cropland acres with leveed fields capable of holding water at an average depth of 6 to 18 inches for the duration of the activity. - Prior to implementation, assess habitat condition using the Wildlife Habitat Evaluation Guide to calculate current WHEG score and anticipated WHEG score after implementation of
+CONSERVATION STEWARDSHIP Participant Will: PROGRAM ☐ Prior to implementation, ensure all water control structures are in proper working order. ☐ Prior to implementation, meet with NRCS to review the results of the wildlife habitat assessment conducted by NRCS and discuss range of management alternatives that would improve wildlife habitat conditions.
+Prior to implementation, meet with NRCS to obtain and review the Wildlife Habitat Management Plan.
+During implementation, follow the Wildlife Habitat Management Plan including opening / closing water control structures as specified, to hold water at the proper time and at the proper depth. ☐ During implementation, maintain field log to include: Crops grown and the harvest date for the crops grown on the applicable acres; Date/time the water control structure was closed; o Date/time of each field visit and observed water levels or percent holding capacity and average water depths; Date/time when the water control structures were opened Digital photographs documenting the condition of the structures and the habitat provided ☐ After implementation, provide the field log to NRCS for review to verify enhancement was implemented to meet criteria.
+NRCS Will: ☐ As needed, provide additional technical assistance to the participant. ☐ Prior to implementation, verify the enhancement will be applied to cropland acres with leveed fields capable of holding water at an average depth of 6 to 18 inches for the duration of the activity.